WaruniGunasena/Food-Recipe-App/README.md

 * On the main page you’ll see a list of recipes.
 * Use the search bar (or filter) to find a recipe by name or category.
-* Click on a recipe card/image to view its detailed page (title, big image, ingredients list, cooking instructions).
+* Click on a recipe card's view recipe button to view its detailed page (title, big image, ingredients list, cooking instructions).
 * On mobile, the layout adjusts to fit smaller screens.

 ## Project Structure